jasenio/KataFish/README.md

-Chess bit board MOVE GENERATOR was NOT DEVELOPED BY ME.
+**Note:** Chess bit board were NOT DEVELOPED BY ME.
 The move generation was built in C by Code Monkey King who runs the Chess Programming Wiki.
+I, however, am working on search and evaluation functions with these bitboards